 This feature is ideal for troubleshooting or timed campaign.
-You can do this step even without deleting the tag or changing the triggers.
+Even without deleting the tag or changing the triggers, you can do this step.

 Control Over the Security of Your Website

-You can do some tag blacklisting to make sure that no harmful data are coming on your pages.
+You can do some tag blacklisting to ensure that no harmful data is coming on your pages.
 You may specify the tags or tag types you include or remove from your page.

 Manage Your Tag Sequencing

 To organize everything on your end, you have the option to fire everything before and after the tags.
 In that way, you can do everything the way you planned it to be.

 Google Tag Manager is User-Friendly

 When it comes to usability, this plugin is one of the best to improve your WordPress website.
 It comes with a unique and easy-to-use interface for better functionalities.

 You can fully integrate this Google Tag Manager to your website with this plugin.
 You can set it up whenever you want.
 The good news is that it will gather your tracking scripts for letting you use these scripts accordingly.

 However, implementing the rules all by yourself could be a crucial thing that you need to consider.
 It is not always easy to set a dataLayer variable before loading the manager-script or push an HTML event handler using the variable “event” without the ability or access to your site’s code.